strimzi-incubator/strimzi-kafka-console/README.md

     ./openshift-deploy-monitoring.sh

+The script push Kafka and Zookeeper dashboards to Grafan through the API as well.

 ## Undeploy the Kafka cluster

 The undeploy script just deletes the `Kafka` resource so that the Cluster Operator takes care of that deleting the Kafka cluster.